Clonidine - Catapres

 Why is it used?

-Clonidine is commonly used for situational anxiety, hyperarousal, noise sensitivities, and as an adjunct to long-term anxiety medications.
+Clonidine is commonly used for situational anxiety, hyperarousal, noise sensitivities, and as an adjunct to other long-term anxiety medications.
 It is particularly helpful for predictable stressors, where adrenaline plays a role.
 It may most often be used in patients who experience increased arousal or reactivity.
+It also has some roles in pain relief.

 How is it used?

 The starting dose initially prescribed by Dr. Michelle is usually at the very low end.
 Please do not be discouraged if the medications appear to ‘not work’ at this low dose, the purpose is to make sure there are no unusual side effects.
+Follow the instructions from your appointment about the starting number of tablets, and how to increase.
 It is very important that the medication is increased slowly and methodically, and this is usually done over 5-10 dosing trials done on different days.
 Keeping a little diary on the effects of each dose can be helpful in working out which dose is best for your pet.

-I usually recommend doing 1-3 days of each dose as you increase.
 There are many external factors that affect how our dogs feel, to the best of our ability we want to know the effect of just the medicine on helping to implement our training plan.
+Keeping a diary of each dose, what happened that day, and monitoring for reductions in intensity, frequency, or duration of concerning behaviour, as well as speed of recovery will be helpful .

 How is it given?